BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Increased carbon dioxide absorption by oceans leads to ocean acidification, which can harm marine life, especially coral reefs and shellfish.
 Climate change can exacerbate health issues by increasing the spread of diseases, heat-related illnesses, and air quality problems due to wildfires and increased pollen levels.
 Changing weather patterns and more frequent extreme events can disrupt agriculture and water supplies, potentially leading to food shortages and conflicts over resources.
-As climate impacts worsen, there may be increased migration and displacement of populations, both within and across borders, as people seek refuge from areas affected by climate-related hazards.
+As climate impacts worsen, there will be never-seen increased migration and displacement of populations, both within and across borders, as people seek refuge from areas affected by climate-related hazards.
-Climate change is likely to intensify extreme weather events such as hurricanes, droughts, heatwaves, and heavy rainfall.
+Climate change is very likely to intensify extreme weather events such as hurricanes, droughts, heatwaves, and heavy rainfall.
 These events can lead to increased property damage, displacement of populations, and economic losses.
 Sea levels are expected to continue rising, posing a threat to coastal communities, infrastructure, and ecosystems.
 Flooding and saltwater intrusion into freshwater sources may become more common.
+I imagine that at some point borders certain countries will be closed dividing the world in a *real* and a *hyperreal* one.

 Considering all the points I discussed, the resistance to transitioning away from fossil fuels is expected, given the various parties involved.
 It would be a relief if we were in a simulated reality, where everything could be dismissed as a bad dream.
 However, we are faced with the pressing need to convince everyone that climate change is a real problem that demands immediate action.
+And that it is worth to sacrifice for the unknown other.
-Individuals who have limited information can often be persuaded through sound arguments and credible sources.
+Individuals who have limited information may be persuaded through sound arguments and credible sources.
 However, those who actively reject the mainstream narrative may ultimately question the legitimacy of *second-order observation*.

 An example of this dynamic in action was during a BBC News panel where Brian Cox (physics professor and science communicator) clashed with skeptic Malcolm Roberts (politician).